-Tea Koiavaphone graduated from Batumi Shota Rustaveli State University in 2007with a master's degree in Genetics.
-Since 2007 he has been working at Batumi Shota Rustaveli State University as a chief specilist of the Department.
-He is actively engaged in medical/educational and many other kinds of measures taking place at University and leading training courses in Biology as well.
-He is also engaged in sientific activities of the Department.
-He is PhD student of Biology Educational Program, specializing in Microbiology.
+Tea Koiava graduated from Batumi Shota Rustaveli State University in 2007with a master's degree in Genetics.
+She actively engaged in scientific conferences during my study period in University.
+Since 2007 she has been working at Batumi Shota Rustaveli State University as a chief specilist of the Department.
+And actively engaged in medical / educational and many other kinds of measures taking place at University and leading training courses in Biology as well, sientific activities of the Department.
+She was taking part in various grant projects and seminars dedicated to actual/present problems of Biomedicine, where she had presented results of her researches.
+She is an author of five sientific papers.
+Presently she is a PhD student of Biology Educational Program, specializing in Microbiology.
+Topic of my dissertation is: "The Separation, Identification and Antibiotic Resistance Study of Nosocomial Infections Spread in Adjara Region".

-t.koiava@yahoo.com
+t.koiava@yahoo.com, lelabasa@gmail.com